 As an affiliate, I earn from qualifying purchases.
 This page may contain affiliate links.
 I would love your support through clicking on the links.
 Read the full disclosure here.

-If you are wondering, “What is the most beautiful town in Italy?“, I think you might have a hard time narrowing down your choice to just one.
-These are some of the best towns near Florence, Italy to choose from.
+If you are wondering, “What are the best towns near Florence, Italy?“, I think you might have a hard time narrowing down your choice to just one.
+These are some of the best small towns in Italy near Florence to choose from.

 Recommended by Caroline of Veggie Wayfarer